 A shout out and huge THANK YOU to Efren Garcia and his crew from Western Tree Service in Santa Maria!
 They donated their services to remove two massive trees that were rotten inside and in danger of falling on one of the buildings at the Chimineas headquarters.
 Last year's storm caused a third huge tree to fall just missing the building.
 Their work will keep the buildings and the people who work and use the property safe,

+This year was another huge success for the CDFW Apprentice Deer Hunt!
+Logan (age 13), Hunter (age 14), and Ethan (age 12) each took their first ever deer on their first day on the ranch!
+And look at those smiles!
 The kids and dads got to see nearly every sort of critter we have on the ranch!
 Deer, elk, pigs, a million toads, quail, doves, and coyotes (including a nearly all black one that was absolutely beautiful!)
 We can’t wait to do it again next year!

 Thanks to the A-Z Foundation and all the folks who came out to help make this a great weekend for the young hunters!